microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 # Personalized Financial advise using banking customer data on PostgreSQL/CosmosDB

 Customer data stored in operational databases will be useful to enrich context for LLM generations.
 In this post we will generate personalized financial advise to banking customers using their data stored in a database.
-We will use PromptFlow for LLM app development and postgresql / cosmosdb for storing customer data.
+We will use PromptFlow for LLM app development and postgresql/cosmosdb for storing customer data.

-Prompt flow, a new service within Azure ML suite of services, tries to address challenges with LLM App development.
+Prompt flow, a new service within Azure ML suite of services, addresses challenges associated with LLM App development.
 Main benefit is that prompt flow brings together LLM’s, 3rd party API’s, OS models, tools for prompt engineering and to evaluate prompt/model variants.

 * [Open-sourced prompt flow](https://github.com/microsoft/promptflow)
 * [Prompt flow cloud - Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/overview-what-is-prompt-flow?view=azureml-api-2)